robincornett/simple-listings-genesis/README.md

 Demo: http://robin.works/listings/

 ## Requirements
-* WordPress 3.8, tested up to 4.0RC2
+* WordPress 3.8, tested up to 4.0
 * Genesis Framework (templates and widget will not work with other themes, although post type and metaboxes will work with any theme)
-* an HTML5 theme because I was too lazy to add XHTML support back in.

 ## Installation